tdulcet/AutoPrimeNet/README.md

                         setting this flag to 1,000,000,000 or above.
   --max-exp=MAX_EXP     Maximum exponent to get from PrimeNet or TF1G (2 -
                         9,999,999,999)
-  --bit-min=BIT_MIN     Minimum bit level of TF1G assignments to fetch --bit-max=BIT_MAX     Maximum bit level of TF1G assignments to fetch -m, --mlucas          Get assignments for Mlucas.
+  --min-bit=MIN_BIT     Minimum bit level of TF1G assignments to fetch --max-bit=MAX_BIT     Maximum bit level of TF1G assignments to fetch -m, --mlucas          Get assignments for Mlucas.
   -g, --gpuowl          Get assignments for GpuOwl.
 PRPLL is not yet fully
                         supported.